Table of Contents

 • Effort: easy

 2. Start your Sisk application.
-For this example, we'll use the 8000 port as the insecure HTTP port.
+For this example, we'll use port 8000 as the insecure HTTP port.

-3. Start the mitmproxy server to listen the secure port at 8001:
+3. Start the mitmproxy server to listen on the secure port at 8001:

 mitmdump --mode reverse:http://localhost:8000/ -p 8001